 This thirst for corporate tax reform is motivated by important failures of our current tax system-in particular, the combination of deferral and profit shifting.
 Still, it is important to recognize that reformers of the corporate tax system will face an essential dilemma.
 Reforms that further lighten the tax burden on foreign income that are unaccompanied by serious base-erosion measures may please the multinational corporate community, but such reforms would make a bad corporate tax base erosion problem worse.
 Exempting foreign income from taxation altogether will turbocharge the already-large incentive to earn income in low-tax countries by removing the remaining constraint on profit shifting (the tax due upon repatriation).
-Yet serious measures to protect the corporate tax base often do not wir repatriation).
 Yet serious measures to protect the corporate tax base often do not win the approval of multinational business interests because many such measures would have the net effect of increasing their tax burden on foreign income.